MSK-Scripts/msk_enginetoggle/README.md

 ## Description
 With Key "M" you can toggle your vehicle Engine on or off

 Activate Notifications in config.lua to true if you want.
 If both set to false then Default ESX Notification is active.

-If you set VehicleKeyChain to true then only the Owner of the Vehicle or someone with a Key can start the Engine!
+If you set Config.VehicleKeyChain to true then only the Owner of the Vehicle or someone with a Key can start the Engine!

 ## Requirements
 * ESX 1.2